-A nuisance baghouse collects the airborne particulate created by the movement of dusty material from one point to another or by the action of specific operating equipment on the product.
-Typical nuisance applications are:
+A nuisance baghouse collects the airborne particulate created by the movement of dusty material from one point to another, or by the action of specific operating equipment on the product.

-There are several types of baghouse filter cleaning systems.
+There are three main types of baghouse filter cleaning systems.
 The various designs provide different cleaning methods for the filter bags.
 While some types of cleaning systems are more common than others, each type provides benefits depending on the application.

 Shaker style cleaning systems utilize an electric motor driven mechanical system to clean the filters by shaking them after the dust-laden air or gas is stopped from entering the off-line baghouse.

 Both reverse air and shaker baghouses utilize filters that collect the dust on the inside surface of the filters.

 There are a few other less common cleaning systems such as plenum pulse, which uses compressed air to clean a section of filters after the section of filters is taken off-line.
 Another cleaning system is known as shake & deflate, which utilizes both a shaker cleaning mechanism and a reverse air cleaning system simultaneously.

 IAC design, build, and service Expertise

 Our custom systems can be created to fit any application.
 Our team of engineers specialize in designing the three most commonly used baghouses; shaker, reverse-air and pulse-jet.
 The baghouse types differ based upon how they clean the bags.
 Different cleaning cycles results in various amounts of energy consumption.